roncat/hellodocker/README.md

-A minimal example build project java with Docker
+A minimal example Java Spark project with Docker

 Building and running
 Once you have these three files in place, it is very easy to build the Docker image: